-The Best Chocolate Cake with Chocolate Ganache
+The Best Ever Chocolate Cake with Ganache

-I made this cake without a mixer and it was ready to go from bowl to oven in less than five minutes with just a couple turns of the whisk.
+If you’re addicted to cake mix, you can break free.
+I’ve been there.
+I made this chocolate ganache cake without a mixer and it was ready to go from bowl to oven in less than five minutes with just a couple turns of the whisk.

 I’m the first to admit that cake mixes can be great because they’re convenient, the results are nearly guaranteed, and they produce moist and light cakes.

 But this chocolate cake with chocolate ganache frosting does the same.
 Except it’s darker, richer, and more intensely chocolaty than a cake mix chocolate cake, which is a good thing if you like a nice dark, deeply chocolaty, chocolate cake.

 One way in which I kept this homemade chocolate cake moist was by adding yogurt, which can be replaced with sour cream if that’s what you have on hand.
 Just don’t use light or fat-free yogurt or sour cream.

 Use thicker or Greek-style full-fat yogurt.
 You’re making a moist chocolate cake recipe, not diet food, so forego the watery diet yogurt.